HarikaranSubramanian/Task-6/README.md

     this.address = address;
   }
 ```
-# 4 UberPriceCalculator Class
+# 4. write a class to calculate the Uber price.

-The `UberPriceCalculator` class is a JavaScript implementation that calculates the price of an Uber ride based on the distance and time.
+The `Uber` class is a JavaScript implementation that calculates the price of an Uber ride based on the distance and time.
 It includes a constructor for setting the base fare, cost per kilometer, cost per minute, and currency, as well as a method to calculate the total price.

 ## Class Structure